thejunghare/quiz-game-golang/README.md

 # Quiz-Game-Golang
 A simple quiz game build using the go language.

-### Run the game usig below command
+Before runing make sure all the downloaded files are in one folder.

-Some basic Git commands are:
+Run the game usig below command:

 ```
 go build . && ./quiz -limit=2
 ```
-currently the time limit has been set to 2 seconds you can increase the time limit if necessary.
+Currently the time limit has been set to 2 seconds you can increase the time limit if necessary.